-Leadership Conference: This half-day conference provides small-group opportunities for chapter officers to engage with one another, share strategies, and receive training around topics relevant for their positions.
+Elevate Conference: This half-day conference provides small-group opportunities for chapter officers to engage with one another, share strategies, and receive training around topics relevant for their positions.
 Topics have included healthy team building, bystander intervention, crisis management, wellness wheel, high impact community involvement, and many more.

-President Retreat: This full-day retreat is designed to onboard new officers to their roles, to provide them context of the larger community incorporating all four councils, to provide an opportunity for them to begin developing relationships with their counterparts from other chapters, and to discuss challenges and opportunities facing the community.
+Leadership Summit: This overnight retreat is designed to on-board new officers to their roles, to provide them context of the larger community incorporating all four councils, to provide an opportunity for them to begin developing relationships with their counterparts from other chapters, and to discuss challenges and opportunities facing the community.